john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

 You may have noticed a chance to improve the `Polygon` example above.
 Both the `Triangle` and `Rectangle` examples above have a `get_area()` method.
 Wouldn't it be nice if we could include that in `Polygon` somehow?
 But the problem is that you calculate the area of triangles and rectangles differently, so we can't just write the equation directly in `Polygon`.
 This is where abstract classes come into play.

 What we do when we define an [abstract class](https://en.wikipedia.org/wiki/Class_%28computer_programming%29#Abstract_and_concrete) is we create the blueprint of all the classes that will inherit from it (the [subclasses](http://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29#Subclasses_and_superclasses)).
-And we let those subclasses give the details (like how to calculate their area).
+And we let those subclasses fill in the details (like how to calculate their area).

-In the example above we can modify `Polygon` to become an abstract class:
+We could modify the example above to make `Polygon` an abstract class:

 ```python
 from abc import ABC, abstractmethod